MISP/misp-modules/README.md

 * [Lastline query](misp_modules/modules/expansion/lastline_query.py) - Query Lastline with the link to an analysis and parse the report.
 * [macaddress.io](misp_modules/modules/expansion/macaddress_io.py) - a hover module to retrieve vendor details and other information regarding a given MAC address or an OUI from [MAC address Vendor Lookup](https://macaddress.io).
 See [integration tutorial here](https://macaddress.io/integrations/MISP-module).
 * [macvendors](misp_modules/modules/expansion/macvendors.py) - a hover module to retrieve mac vendor information.
+* [MALWAREbazaar](misp_modules/modules/expansion/malwarebazaar.py) - an expansion module to query MALWAREbazaar with some payload.
 * [ocr-enrich](misp_modules/modules/expansion/ocr_enrich.py) - an enrichment module to get OCRized data from images into MISP.
 * [ods-enrich](misp_modules/modules/expansion/ods_enrich.py) - an enrichment module to get text out of OpenOffice spreadsheet document into MISP (using free-text parser).
 * [odt-enrich](misp_modules/modules/expansion/odt_enrich.py) - an enrichment module to get text out of OpenOffice document into MISP (using free-text parser).